Props3D/dredd-lawgiver/README.md

  1. Make sure to change the RX and TX pin based on how you connected it to the Arduino
  2. The commands should be trained based on the programs expected order - defined in config.h
  3. Once all of the commands are trained, update the module to autoload the commands on startup
-   a.
-This step is crucual to make the VR module work with this sketch.
+    - This step is crucual to make the VR module work with this sketch.

 To configure the autoload feature:
  1. Open the vr_sample_bridge sketch